keijiro/PerlinNoise/README.md

 Tips
 ----

-The value range of the noise functions is [-1.0, +1.0].
+The value range of the noise functions is [-sqrt(n)/2, sqrt(n)/2] where n is the number of dimensions.

-AFAIK, the value range of the fBm functions is not well-defined.
-It might be somewhere around [-0.75, +0.75].
-Please let me know if you have the exact solution :wink:
+For instance 1D Perlin Noise has value range of [-0.5, 0.5]